 The race committee may decide to use a shortened course, most likely due to weather or time constraints.
 If the possibility of a shortened course exists, the Race Committee will do their best to make it known before the start of the race.
-If the course is shortened after the start, the finish line for each class will be the furthest gate reached by any vessel in that class.
-Announcement of the shortened course will be sent by text message to the cell phone number provided by each boat.
+If a course is shortened after the start, the finish line for each class will be a gate beyond the furthest gate reached by any vessel in that class.
+A new time limit will be set for a shortened course.

+Announcement of a course shortened after the start will be sent by text message to the cell phone number provided by each boat.
 Please see all notes above about gates and how to log the gates.